What is Leaky Gut?

 Another great way to repopulate good gut bacteria is through fermented foods.
 Store bought pickles won’t cut it.
 Homemade sauerkraut (which is easy to do), pickled vegetables, kimchi are all great examples.
 I love to pickle cauliflower, carrots and cucumbers.
 Note: Avoid fermented foods if you have Histamine Intolerance.
 I noticed my histamine intolerance faded as I healed my gut.
 Then only was I able to start eating more fermented foods.

 You should always contact your doctor or a medical health professional before starting a new supplement regime.
 If you are taking thyroid medication, be sure to space any supplements with magnesium, calcium or iron at least 4 hours away from your medication as it can affect thyroid hormone absorption.
 For instance, some of my approved supplements do contain magnesium stearate so be sure to take it a safe distance away.

-Below are my trusted brands.
-You can find them on Pure Formulas or Amazon.
+Below are my trusted brands for how to fix leaky gut.
+You can find them on Amazon.
 You may want to avoid purchasing Vital Proteins Collagen Peptides via Amazon as the comments seem to indicate the product being sold is not the same as the original formula.
+Shop their website directly.